vincent-peugnet/wcms/RENDER.md

 1. replace `%CONNECT%` code

 The point of doing those inclusions early is to be before __Header ID__ parser.
 That way, when they are used inside HTML headings, they will generate nicer IDs.

+Code tag extraction have to be done before W inclusions in order to avoid this inclusion to occured.